Renal cell carcinoma: Histopathology

+The gross and microscopic appearance of renal cell carcinomas is highly variable.
 Gross examination often shows a yellowish, multilobulated tumor in the renal cortex, which frequently contains zones of necrosis, haemorrhage and scarring.
-In a microscopic context, there are four major histologic subtypes of renal cell cancer: clear cell (conventional RCC, 75%), papillary (15%), chromophobic (5%), and collecting duct (2%).
+Microscopically, RCC is a heterogeneous group of cancers, made up of several distinct subtypes with different histologic features and clinical outcomes.
+The most common subtypes are clear cell, papillary, and chromophobe RCC.
 Sarcomatoid changes (morphology and patterns of IHC that mimic sarcoma, spindle cells) can be observed within any RCC subtype and are associated with more aggressive clinical course and worse prognosis.
-Under light microscopy, these tumour cells can exhibit papillae, tubules or nests, and are quite large, atypical, and polygonal.